 If You Do Have A More Expensive Bike…

 …then it’s probably worth you taking out insurance (my sister was certainly happy she had it when her road bike was stolen).

 If you’d like to know how much insurance for your two-wheeled pride and joy will cost, then Cycleplan provide this handy widget below.
 Just enter the value of your bike and it will kick out the premium you’ll pay:

-(If you then go ahead and take out a policy, I’ll get paid a small commission, which goes towards the running costs for the Sportive Cyclist website.
-In which case, thank you!)
+(If you then go ahead and take out a policy, I’ll get paid a commission, you pay the same price.)